Overview & Research Groups

-CDE’s research is focused in five primary research areas: 1) Families and Family Change; 2) Inequality, Poverty, Wealth, and Mobility; 3) Spatial and Environmental Demography; 4) Gender and Reproductive Health; and 5) Health and Biodemography.
-Much of the work being done by CDE affiliates spans two or more research areas, a strength that fosters collaborative interdisciplinary research.
-Within the Center, these efforts are promoted by the weekly research seminar (DemSem), the weekly Demography Training Seminar, and by regular meetings of thematic working groups.
-The five working groups, each led by two Research Area Directors, bring together Center affiliates from across disciplines to develop new collaborative research efforts and proposals for external funding around cross-cutting and innovative questions in population science.
+CDE’s research is focused in five primary research areas: 1) Families and Family Change; 2) Health and Biodemography, 3) Inequality, Poverty, Wealth, and Mobility; 4) Spatial and Environmental Demography; and 5) Gender and Reproductive Health.
+Within the Center, research development is supported by the weekly research seminar (DemSem), the weekly Demography Training Seminar, and by regular meetings of thematic working groups.
+The five working groups, each led by two Research Area Directors, bring together Center affiliates from across disciplines (a) to seed, build, and augment collaborative research and (b) to develop strong proposals to fund high-impact population science.

 Active Research Groups